Lae

 U.S. Army photograph

 Lae (146.983E 6.728S) is located at the base of the Huon Peninsula at the mouth of the Markham River.
-In 1941, it was the largest settlement in northeastern New Guinea, with a good anchorage and an airstrip.
-It was also the key to the Ramu and Markham Valley to the west, where flat terrain with relatively little jungle cover was ideal for building roads and airfields.
+It was the capital of Morobe district and the largest settlement in northeastern New Guinea, with a good anchorage.
+Malahand Airdrome, located four miles northeast, dated back to 1928.
+Lae was also the key to the Ramu and Markham Valley to the west, where flat terrain of sand and gravel with relatively little jungle cover was ideal for building roads and airfields.

 Japanese Landings at Lae